 Utilize seatbelts and other safety equipment when riding in a UTV or hauling a trailer.
 Do not allow passengers to ride a UTV off-side or in a connected trailer

 Never place limbs, body, or head outside of the UTV.
 No matter how small the vehicle, do not attempt to use your hands to prevent the UTV from tipping over

 Although a UTV is designed to handle relatively rough terrain, maintain legal speeds, and adjust speed as necessary to navigate hazards

 Avoid steep slopes or terrain that is otherwise uneven in order to avoid UTV accidents which are more likely to result in head injuries

 Have You Suffered Head Injuries in a UTV Accident?

-If you have suffered serious head injuries as the result of a UTV accident which wasn’t your fault, you may wish to seek compensation.
+If you have suffered serious head injuries as the result of a UTV accident that wasn’t your fault, you may wish to seek compensation.
 The Fry Law Firm specializes in all kinds of auto accidents, including those involving UTVs.
 We can provide a free consultation where you will have the opportunity to share further details of your accident with a qualified legal professional in Georgia.